Krish200510/myportfolio/README.md

-Here's a README file tailored for your GitHub page based on the provided HTML code for your portfolio website:

----

 # Krish Gupta - Personal Portfolio

 Welcome to my personal portfolio website!
 This project showcases my skills, experience, and projects in a clean and interactive format.
 The website is designed to be a comprehensive overview of my professional background and interests.